Sentence Segmentation: From Period Disambiguation to Punkt Algorithm Implementation

 Let's compare different segmentation approaches on a diverse test set:

-The naive approach of splitting on every period achieves only 30% F1 on abbreviation-heavy text.
-Rule-based approaches improve but still struggle.
-Punkt's unsupervised learning achieves over 90% on most categories, and the production segmenter's preprocessing pushes accuracy even higher for URLs and emails.
+The naive approach of splitting on every period achieves only 30% F1 on abbreviation-heavy text—a catastrophic failure.
+Rule-based approaches improve but still struggle with complex patterns.
+Punkt's unsupervised learning achieves over 90% on most categories, and the production segmenter's preprocessing pushes accuracy even higher for URLs and emails, reaching 95% F1.

 Despite advances, sentence segmentation remains imperfect: